kubeshark/docs/src/pages/en/pcap.md

 ## PCAP - Network Traces

-PCAP, short for packet capture, is a [file format](https://datatracker.ietf.org/doc/id/draft-gharris-opsawg-pcap-00.html#name-introduction) that is commonly used by network analysis tools such as [Wireshark](https://wireshark.org), [Fiddler](https://www.telerik.com/fiddler) and [TCPdump](https://www.tcpdump.org/).
+PCAP, short for packet capture, is an API and a [file format](https://datatracker.ietf.org/doc/id/draft-gharris-opsawg-pcap-00.html#name-introduction) that is commonly used by network analysis tools such as [Wireshark](https://wireshark.org), [Fiddler](https://www.telerik.com/fiddler) and [TCPdump](https://www.tcpdump.org/).

+PCAP provides all packet information from the Ethernet header all the way to the application payload, providing you with the full visibility of the application and network interaction, pre- and post-event.

 PCAP file format is suitable to contains network traces that include all communication information relevant to the trace.